Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Nonlinear RTMPC

 \textbf{Comparison with Baselines.} We start by evaluating the robustness and performance of the proposed approach as a function of the number of demonstrations collected in simulation, and as a function of the training time.

 \cref{fig:nmpc_robustness} shows the robustness of the considered method as a function of the number of expert demonstrations.
 It reveals that \ac{SA}-based approaches can achieve full success rate in the environment with disturbances (target, $\mathcal{T}$) and without disturbances (source, $\mathcal{S}$) after a single demonstration, while the best-performing baseline, \ac{DAgger}+\ac{DR}, requires about $60$ demonstrations to achieve full robustness in $\mathcal{S}$, and more than $100$ in $\mathcal{T}$. \ac{SA}-based methods, therefore, enable more than one order of magnitude reduction in the number of demonstrations (interactions with the environment) compared to \ac{DAgger}+\ac{DR}.
 As previously observed in \cref{sec:evaluation_linear}, \ac{DAgger} alone is not robust.
 Additionally, \ac{BC} methods fail to converge, potentially due to the lack of sufficiently meaningful exploration and the forgetting caused by the iterative training strategy employed.
+In addition, DA (expert neighborhood) confirms the importance of using the tube as a support of the sampling distribution, as the method achieves robustness and demonstration efficiency in the source domain, but fails to achieve robustness in the target domain, unlike SA.
+DA (linear interpolation) offers an initial boost in demonstration efficiency but struggles to achieve high robustness even within the source domain.
+This may be due to the introduction of far-from optimal actions.

 \cref{fig:nmpc_efficiency} additionally shows the robustness as a function of the training time (recall, this includes demonstration collection and policy train).
 The results show that the demonstration-efficiency of \ac{SA}-based methods translates into significant improvements in training time, as \ac{DAgger}+\ac{DR} requires more than $3$ times the training time than \ac{SA}-based approaches.
 These improvements are larger for the variants of \ac{SA} that generate fewer extra samples (e.g., \ac{SA}-$25$).